janfajessen/home-assistant.io/source/_integrations/gdacs.markdown

 ha_integration_type: service
 ---

-The `gdacs` integration lets you use a GeoRSS feed provided by [GDACS](https://www.gdacs.org/) with information about major droughts, earthquakes, floods, tropical cyclones, tsunamis and volcanic activities worldwide.
+The `gdacs` integration lets you use a GeoRSS feed provided by [GDACS](https://www.gdacs.org/) with information about major droughts, earthquakes, floods, tropical cyclones, tsunamis, volcanic and wild fires activities worldwide.
 It retrieves alerts from a feed and shows information of those alerts filtered by distance to Home Assistant's location.
 The filter is set in the configuration as categories, radius (kilometers or miles based on unit system set in Home Assistant), latitude and longitude.